A mixed-signal analogue front-end for brain-implantable neural interfaces using a digital fixed-point IIR filter and bulk offset cancellation: AFE Architecture

 \subsection{AFE Architecture Overview}

-Neural implants interface with biological tissue through very small electrodes, which introduces large and time-varying DC offsets at the electrode–tissue interface~\cite{woeppel2017recent,villa2024enhancing,campbell2018chronically}.
-In DC-coupled AFEs, these offsets can exceed the headroom of the analogue circuitry and degrade recording fidelity.
-One-time post-fabrication trimming cannot correct for such drift, rendering traditional digital trimming schemes ineffective.
-As a result, an autonomous, continuous offset-cancellation mechanism is required.
-A convenient reference for this is the body potential (BP), which can be either sensed or actively driven depending on the grounding strategy~\cite{haci2018design}.
+Packaging constraints preclude the use of digital trimming techniques to compensate for PVT variations, necessitating a design approach referenced to a known on-chip potential.
+A convenient reference is the BP, which can be either sensed or driven depending on the grounding strategy~\cite{haci2018design}.
 In this work, BP is set to half the supply voltage and used as the common reference, with all behaviour defined relative to this level.

-The proposed architecture is shown in Fig.~\ref{fig:AFE_architecture}.
-The differential neural signal is sensed at the electrode interface around the body potential (BP) common-mode reference.
-The signal is amplified by the low-noise amplifier (LNA) and buffered using a differential flipped-voltage follower (DFVF).
+The system starts at a low-power mode (LP) and the differential neural signal is sensed at the electrode interface around the body potential (BP) common-mode reference.
+The signal is amplified by the low-noise amplifier (LNA) and buffered using two differential flipped-voltage followers (DFVFs).
 The buffered signal is then multiplexed to a successive-approximation-register (SAR) analogue-to-digital converter (ADC) incorporating a tri-level capacitive DAC (CDAC)~\cite{yuan2012low}.
 This enables the CDAC conversion to operate around the BP common-mode level.
 The digitised output is passed through a Chebyshev Type II sub-hertz low-pass filter, which extracts the low-frequency offset component used for digital offset-cancellation control.
-When this component exceeds a predefined threshold, the offset-cancellation loop is activated.
-During offset cancellation, the bulk voltage of the LNA input differential pair is driven by the outputs of two R–2R DACs, while the LNA bias current is increased to reduce input-referred noise.
-At system reset, both DACs are initialised to their maximum code.
-If a positive low-frequency offset is detected, the positive-side DAC (RDAC\textsubscript{P}) decrements its code, increasing current through the corresponding PMOS device.
-This process continues until the extracted low-frequency component lies within the target range, at which point the offset-cancellation loop holds its settings until re-triggered.
+When this component exceeds a predefined threshold, the high-performance (HP) mode is activated, engaging the offset-cancellation loop.
+The bulk voltage of the LNA input differential pair is now driven by the outputs of two R–2R DACs, while the LNA bias current is increased to reduce input-referred noise.
+At reset both DACs are set to maximum code.
+On detecting a positive offset, RDAC\_P decrements, increasing current through the corresponding PMOS device, until the extracted low-frequency component re-enters the target range, at which point the loop holds until re-triggered.